nathanmelenbrink/open-spectro/triad.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/10489972/132110630-2a6c5a75-afbe-4c98-a12b-bc3f0cdf3579.png">

 I don't want to read too much into the results.
-It's not clear why some frequencies reflect more than others for clear water.
+It's not clear why some wavelengths reflect more than others for clear water.
 The results seem almost like an amplification of that initial measurement.
-The color green is associated with wavelengths ~520-570nm, or bands E (510), F (535), and G (560).
+The color green is associated with wavelengths ~520-570nm, or bands E (510 nm), F (535 nm), and G (560 nm).
 Those are all amplified in the presence of green food coloring, but so are the lower/bluer bands.
-It's also not clear why something like band R (610, orange) is activated by the green food coloring.
+It's also not clear why something like band R (610 nm, orange) is activated by the green food coloring.

 Next I wanted to test something that wasn't visible to the naked eye, so I tried incrementally lowering the pH of tap water.
 The results don't seem to give meaningful information.